Help and advice during your journey

-All our trains have a public address system and our staff have a pager or telephone.
+All our trains have a public address system and our staff have smart phones which enable them to receive information on the train service from our control centre.
 We aim to let you know what is happening.
 Our Promise is: "when we know what's happening, you'll know.
 If we don't know, we'll tell you that too".

 Punctuality and reliability of our trains